- Resveratrol is a potent antioxidant that is thought to also have anti-aging, anti-cancer, and anti-inflammatory benefits.

-Resveratrol supplements should not be given to children under the age of 18 unless prescribed by a doctor, for there have been no conclusive research on the subject.
+Resveratrol supplements should not be given to children under the age of 18 unless prescribed by a doctor, for there hasn’t been conclusive research on the subject.

 Resveratrol and pregnancy:

 Resveratrol reduces the activity of enzymes involved with drug metabolism but whether it has a significant effect in humans has not been studied.
 Avoid taking supplements of resveratrol or excessive amounts of natural foods containing resveratrol while pregnant or breast-feeding.
-There is a lack of research in this area as well to prove resveratrol’s safety under those conditions.
+There is a lack of research in this area to prove resveratrol’s safety under these conditions.

 Untested anti-aging blends:

-Beware of the hundreds of “resveratrol blends” that jam your grocery store’s vitamin and supplement shelves for, as you probably already know, large numbers of products have invaded this highly lucrative space, and many of these products have not been tested for effectiveness, toxicity, or other injurious interactions.
-In addition, many of the side effects experienced as a result of using such supplements may come not from the resveratrol, but from the other ingredients used.
+Beware of the hundreds of “resveratrol blends” that line your grocery store’s vitamin and supplement shelves for large numbers of products have invaded this highly lucrative space, and many of these products have not been tested for effectiveness, toxicity, or other injurious interactions.
+In addition, many of the side effects experienced as a result of using such supplements may come not from the resveratrol, but from the other ingredients used in various supplements.

 Infrequent as they are, some discomforting gastrointestinal side effects have been documented for people consuming resveratrol.
 These include: